Chardine Taylor-Stone: Career

 Taylor-Stone has written and spoken about Black British Feminism, racism in LGBT Communities, British working-class life, Afrofuturism, music and socialism.
-In 2022 Big Joanie were nominated for Best Alternative Act at the MOBO Awards.
+In 2022, Big Joanie were nominated for Best Alternative Act at the MOBO Awards.

 On 5 October 2023, the band announced that Taylor-Stone had left, replaced by an interim drummer for their European tour that month.

-She is currently writing music and performing with Border Widow along with Hatty Carman.
+Taylor-Stone is currently writing music and performing with Border Widow along with Hatty Carman.